 Where can I get more information on applications, job searches etc.?

 In the student tent, you can listen to short info talks on frequently asked topics: How should a good application be structured?
 What are the dos and don’ts of a job interview?
 How can you make the most of your visit to the fair for your job search?
 And much more.
-Just pop along – you can find more information about the program on this website.
+Just pop along – you can find more information about the program on this website from March onwards.

 I'm not sure how to get started at the career fair - where can I find tips?